acristofari/ord/README.md

 by the DF-SIMPLEX algorithm, with a growing precision, over the convex hull of a suitably chosen subset of atoms, using proper rules to add and remove atoms.

-ORD can be also used to solve black-box adversarial attacks (see below).
+ORD can also be used for black-box adversarial attacks (see below).

 ## Reference paper